How Often Should Fire Doors Be Inspected? A Clear Guide to Fire Door Safety

 The responsible person, often the building owner or managing agent, has a legal requirement to ensure fire doors are inspected and maintained.

 This applies across domestic premises, non-domestic buildings, and relevant buildings covered by the Fire Safety England regulations and Safety England Regulations 2022.
-A sufficient fire risk assessment must include fire door checks as part of wider fire safety measures.

 What Is Checked During Routine Fire Door Inspections?